liferay/liferay-docs/user/articles/workflow/03-workflow-metrics-reports.markdown

 **ID**
 : This is the workflow item's numeric identifier to the system.
 Importantly, you can click this to enter the Item Detail view.
-If you're doing something programmatically, this represents the instance.

 **Item Subject**
 : This shows a human readable summary of the item, to help administrators